goravel/docs/ORM/getting-started.md

 ### Specify Database Connection

-If you define multiple database connections in `config/database.go`, you can use them through the `Connection` function of `facades.Orm()`.
+If multiple database connections are defined in `config/database.go`, you can use them through the `Connection` function of `facades.Orm()`.
 The connection name passed to `Connection` should be one of the connections configured in `config/database.go`:

 ```go
 facades.Orm().Connection("mysql")